Survey-Buddy/surveybuddy-frontend/README.md

 #### **2. Frontend Testing with Vite**

 - **Vitest** was used extensively for frontend testing:
-  - User flows were tested, such as survey creation, question addition, editing, and response viewing.
+  - User context, survey API functions, signup / login and other components were thoroughly tested.
   - Browser testing ensured the app performed consistently across different environments.

 #### **3. Combined Testing**